Cuba Travel Tips

 - 15% for waiters/waitresses

-Drinking water: We recommend bottled water for drinking.
+Drinking water: We recommend filtered water to drink.
 A great option is a water bottle with a filter.
 This will reduce the waste of plastic bottles.
 Check that any ice has been purified.

 Electricity: Most casas and hotels have 220 and 110 voltage.
 You should not need to use an electrical converter while on the island.